kapouer/raja/README.md

 `listener(data, meta)`.

-Just after that, it automatically connects to the socket.io server and join the "http://localhost:7000/index" room - a room that receives all raja proxies messages concerning resources upon which that web page depends.
+Just after that, it automatically connects to the socket.io server and join the "http://localhost:7000/index.html" room - a room that receives all raja proxies messages concerning resources upon which that web page at that url depends.

+For example it receives messages about static js, css file changes, minified versions changes, HTTP resources changes (if they are proxied by raja), html changes, or even changes made by javascript code running live on that page.

 If a resource change, the listener is responsible for taking appropriate action, like merging further data, removing, modifying collection entries.